Riksgränsen, Sweden: Family Ski Guide

 🏠Where Should Your Family Stay?

-Riksgränsen's accommodation situation is refreshingly simple.
-There are fewer than a handful of places to stay, they're all within walking distance of the lifts, and the hardest decision is whether you want someone else making breakfast.
-This is 200 km north of the Arctic Circle, not Chamonix.
-No strip of competing chalets, no endless booking.com scroll.
-That constraint is actually a gift when you're planning with kids.
+Riksgränsen's accommodation is refreshingly simple.
+Fewer than a handful of places to stay, all within walking distance of the lifts.
+This is 200km north of the Arctic Circle, not Chamonix.
+No endless booking scroll.
+That constraint is actually a gift when planning with kids.

 The Splurge

-Katterjåkk Apartments, located at the Katterjåkk end of Riksgränsen (there are two train stations at the base, Riksgränsen and Katterjåkk, both close to lifts), give families the freedom of a kitchen and more breathing room.
-You'll get free WiFi, free parking, and sauna access.
-For families doing a week-long stay, cooking your own pasta dinners and controlling the snack supply can save serious money in a destination where restaurant options are limited and Swedish prices are, well, Swedish.
+Katterjåkk Apartments at the Katterjåkk end of the resort give families a kitchen and more breathing room.
+Free WiFi, free parking, sauna access.
+For a week-long stay, cooking your own dinners saves serious money in a destination where restaurant options are limited and Swedish prices are steep.

-One practical note: all accommodation in Riksgränsen books through Lapland Resorts (the resort operator) or directly with Niehku.
-Availability is genuinely limited, especially during Swedish sportlov (winter school holidays) in late February and the legendary May/June midnight sun season.
-Book early or risk discovering that "remote Arctic ski destination" also means "sold out three months ago."
+All accommodation books through Lapland Resorts or directly with Niehku.
+Availability is limited, especially during sportlov (late February) and the legendary May/June midnight sun season.
+Book early.

 Riksgränsen's off-mountain scene is essentially one building and the vast Arctic wilderness around it.
 That's not a complaint.
 It's the point.
 Hotel Riksgränsen functions as village center, restaurant row, and nightlife district all under one roof.
 You'll walk 100 meters from the lifts to the hotel entrance, and that's the longest commute you'll make all week.